z-huang/InnerTune/README.md

 3. If not, create a folder named `values-<language code>-r<region code>` under `app/src/main/res`.
 Copy `app/src/main/res/values/strings.xml` to the created folder.
 4. Replace each English string with the equivalent translation.
 Note that lines with `translatable="false"` should be ignored.
 5. (Recommended) Build the app to see if something is wrong.
 6. Make a pull request with your changes.
-If you have done step 5, the process of accepting your PR will be faster.
+If you do step 5, the process of accepting your PR will be faster.

 #### Fastlane (App Description and Changelogs)